12 Best Parenting Books Of All Time

 I'm pregnant, everything is unknown, I really don't understand anything, and I am embarrassed to ask people, what should I do?
 It is recommended to read this book published by the team of the grandfather William Sears, the godfather of American parenting.

-William Sears and his wife Martha have raised 8 children, and he is also a pediatrician with more than 40 years of experience, and he is the most influential parenting authority in the United States.
+William Sears and his wife Martha have raised 8 children, and he is also a pediatrician with more than 40 years of experience, he is the most influential parenting authority in the United States.

 As the gestational age increases, what changes will happen to the baby in the belly?
 How will expectant mothers feel?
 What should I pay attention to in life...
 It can be said that the questions of expectant mothers can be easily answered in this book.